AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

     aio api-mesh:get
     ```

-    The response displays your mesh which begins with the opening curly bracket (`{`) that follows `Successfully retrieved mesh`.
+    The response displays your mesh, which begins with the opening curly bracket (`{`) that follows `Successfully retrieved mesh`.

 1. Copy and paste the retrieved mesh into a new `.json` file and save it.